 Regular school attendance is directly related to success in academic work, benefits students socially, provides opportunities for important communications between teachers and students, and establishes regular habits of dependability.
 For detailed information, see the “Student Attendance” policy.

 The school district is committed to providing a safe and respectful learning environment for all students.
 Acts of bullying, in any form, by either an individual student or a group of students, are prohibited on school district property, at school-related functions or activities, on school transportation, and by misuse of technology.
 For detailed information, see the school district’s “Bullying Prohibition” policy.

 Riding the school bus is a privilege, not a right.
 The school district’s general student behavior rules are in effect for all students on school buses, including nonpublic and charter school students.
 The school district will not provide transportation for students whose transportation privileges have been revoked.

 The school district is committed to transporting students in a safe and orderly manner.
 To accomplish this, student riders are expected to follow school district rules for waiting at a school bus stop and for riding on a school bus.
 Please review more complete transportation details here and district policy.

 Austin Public Schools has teamed with the Austin Police Department to use canine drug dogs at various times during the school year.
-This is a proactive effort to promote a safe and drug-free environment in middle school and high school.
-We hope to never find any contraband and that our efforts at prevention will discourage prohibited items from coming onto campus.
+This is a proactive effort to promote a safe and drug-free environment in all schools.
+We hope never to find any contraband and that our efforts at prevention will discourage prohibited items from coming onto campus.

 The search will be used to detect potential drugs in school buildings and on school grounds, including parking lots.
 When the search is on school grounds, any school building that is on said grounds may be limit movement within the building of staff and students.
 We expect this process to cause a minimal distraction to the learning environment as instruction will continue.